Cloudzero/cloudzero-uca-tools/README.md

       --help                Show this message and exit.

 #### Configuration
-The following configuration will extract the first part of the URL path for use as the unit id
+The following configuration using the provided template will extract the first part of the URL path for use as the unit id

     {
+      "version": "0.2.1",
       "template": {
         "timestamp": "$timestamp",
         "granularity": "HOURLY",